-- 3.2.6 In applying these principles, entities that satisfy the IAS 27, IAS 28, IAS 31 and SIC 12 criteria for consolidation as subsidiary undertakings, associated undertakings or joint ventures will be accounted for in accordance with IAS 27, IAS 28 and IAS 31 only where the first principle is met. - 3.2.7 Where one entity has a formal investment in a second entity that does not meet the criteria for consolidation, it should treated as an investment in the States of Jersey consolidated financial statements.
+- 4.2.6 In applying these principles, entities that satisfy the IAS 27, IAS 28, IAS 31 and SIC 12 criteria for consolidation as subsidiary undertakings, associated undertakings or joint ventures will be accounted for in accordance with IAS 27, IAS 28 and IAS 31 only where the first principle is met. - 4.2.7 Where one entity has a formal investment in a second entity that does not meet the criteria for consolidation, it should be treated as an investment in the States of Jersey consolidated financial statements.
 Investments in other entities should be accounted for following the requirements of IAS 39 (chapter 8).
-For clarity: the States does not have direct control of the following entities which are accounted for as Strategic Investments: - a) Jersey Telecom Group Limited; - b) Jersey Post International Limited; - c) Jersey Electricity plc; and - d) Jersey New Waterworks Company Limited. - e) the new Housing Company established in line with P.33/2013 - 3.2.8 For the purposes of applying the principles of consolidation, the States of Jersey will be the parent entity in the consolidated financial statements.
-The financial statements of all entities whose results are to be consolidated will generally have the same accounting reference date. - 3.2.9 SIC 13 applies to non-monetary contributions in joint ventures that fall within the accounting boundary.
+For clarity: the States does not have direct control of the following entities which are accounted for as Strategic Investments: - a) JT Group Limited; - b) Jersey Post International Limited; - c) Jersey Electricity plc; and - d) Jersey New Waterworks Company Limited. - 4.2.8 For the purposes of applying the principles of consolidation, the States of Jersey will be the parent entity in the consolidated financial statements.
+The financial statements of all entities whose results are to be consolidated will generally have the same accounting reference date. - 4.2.9 SIC 13 applies to non-monetary contributions in joint ventures that fall within the accounting boundary.

-3.2.10 The objective of IAS 27 is to require parent undertakings to provide financial information about the economic activities of their group in consolidated financial statements.
+4.2.10 The objective of IAS 27 is to require parent undertakings to provide financial information about the economic activities of their group in consolidated financial statements.
 These consolidated financial statements should present the financial information of the group as a single economic entity.

-3.2.11 The objective of IAS 28 is to reflect the effect of investments in associates where the entity is partly accountable for the associate's activities.
+4.2.11 The objective of IAS 28 is to reflect the effect of investments in associates where the entity is partly accountable for the associate's activities.

-3.2.12 The objective of IAS 31 is to reflect the effect of a venturer's shares in joint ventures.
+4.2.12 The objective of IAS 31 is to reflect the effect of a venturer's shares in joint ventures.
 The IAS also deals with joint arrangements relating to operations and assets that are not entities.